Lowcountry Living at The Ford

 CERTIFIED SANCTUARY.
 The Ford Field & River Club has met the environmental management standards of Audubon International.

-For over a century, The Ford Field & River Club has provided a sublime refuge to a fortunate few.
+For more than a century, The Ford Field & River Club has provided a sublime refuge to a fortunate few.
 And that includes man as well as beast.

 Birds are particularly abundant on the 1,800-acre property, especially on the small islands dotting Lake Clara between the Ogeechee River and the Pete Dye-designed golf course.
-“We’ll get hundreds of nesting birds each year,” says Shannon Matzke, The Ford’s dedicated naturalist.
-“We think on the whole lake there were 400 to 500 nests last year,” she says.
+“We’ll get hundreds of nesting birds each year,” says Cason Kinstle, The Ford’s director of outdoor pursuits.
+“We think on the whole lake there were 400 to 500 nests last year,” he says.

 “My Favorite Pete Dye Course”